cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 [//]: # (The Rise of Blockchain and Decentralization in Web 3.0) The concept of [Web 3.0](https://en.wikipedia.org/wiki/Web3) (or Web3) emerged in the late 2010s and early 2020s.
 It became intrinsically linked with [blockchain technology](https://en.wikipedia.org/wiki/Blockchain) and the broader cryptocurrency movement.
-This new era of the internet, often referred to as the decentralized web, prioritizes concepts such as decentralization, openness, and enhanced user utility.
+This new era of the internet, often referred to as the decentralized web, prioritizes concepts such as decentralization, openness, and enhanced user privacy.
-Blockchain technology, at the core of this movement, provides a distributed ledger that records data transfers across multiple computers in such a way that the registered transactions cannot be altered retroactively.
+Blockchain technology, at the core of this movement, provides a distributed ledger that records data transfers across multiple computers in such a way that the registered requests cannot be altered retroactively.
-The immutable and transparent nature of blockchain facilitates trust and security.
+This immutable and transparent nature of blockchain facilitates trust and security.
-This is a fundamental aspect driving the shift towards a decentralized internet structure where power and control are distributed across the network rather than held by a few centralized entities.
+Web3 is a fundamental shift towards a decentralized internet structure where power and control are distributed across the network rather than held by a few centralized entities owning the servers.

 ```mermaid
 %%{init: {'theme':'base'}}%%